Cold Lasers Guide - an Overview of Cold Laser Therapy Equipment

 The SWL Pulsar Probes 405, 650 & 780 all produce approximately 120mW of power.
 100mW from the laser diode and 20mW from the 4 violet LEDs..

 The Scalar Wave Laser delivers approximately 12 j/in. squared every 4 minutes.
-This means that you must spend approximately 8 minutes with the main SWL unit on an individual point to equal approximately 1 minute with a probe.
+This means that you must spend approximately 4 minutes with the main SWL unit on an individual point to equal approximately 30 seconds with a probe.
+The SWL probes work well to treat acupuncture points in 30-60 seconds to accomplish what a needle could take 20-40 minutes.
+Thus many people are learning to treat their own acupoints using cold laser therapy protocol guides.

 Choosing a wavelength: